 In 1981 the club purchased a new automatic watering system and a fully computer controlled fairway watering system was installed in 1998.

-Cumberland Country Golf Clubs continued to be a pioneer in the industry by investing in the securing of course water for the long term.
+Cumberland Country Golf Club continued to be a pioneer in the industry by investing in the securing of course water for the long term.
 A water pipeline project secured water runoff from a nearby site over four times the area of the course itself.
 The precious water maintains the lush and beautiful course that members and visitors have come to know and enjoy.

-In 2015 further investment was made in providing the best course condition with the club deciding to convert the 12th dam to hold fresh water only and a secondary ingratiation installed to service greens and tees with a dedicated fresh water system.
+In 2015 further investment was made in providing the best course condition with the club deciding to convert the 12th hole dam to hold fresh water only and a secondary irrigation installed to service greens and tees with a dedicated fresh water system.
 Cumberland is now in a position that even during the toughest heat condition the course can be presented with pristine green fairways, excellent tees and healthy and true greens.